friday27/backend-dev/aws/aws_exam_note.md

 * AWS services (like Lambda) assumes a role and not policy.
 Then, you can attach policies on that role

+* Use IAM role for EC2 instances, and access keys for on-premise applications

+  A company is deploying an on-premise application server that will connect to several AWS services.
+What is the BEST way to provide the application server with permissions to authenticate to AWS services? -> Create an IAM role with the necessary permissions and assign it to the application server.
+In this scenario the application server is running on-premises.
+Therefore, you cannot assign an IAM role (which would be the preferable solution for Amazon EC2 instances).
+In this case it is therefore better to use access keys.

 * build web identity federation in your applications: Cognito, STS

 * Identity pools are the containers that Cognito Identity uses to keep your apps' federated identities organized

+## Secret Manager

+* An application will use AWS Lambda and an Amazon RDS database.
+The Developer needs to secure the database connection string and enable automatic rotation every 30 days.
+What is the SIMPLEST way to achieve this requirement? -> Store a secret in AWS Secrets Manager and enable automatic rotation every 30 days

 ## EC2

 * many idle EC2 instances: Auto Scailing Group

+* A **task placement strategy** is an algorithm for selecting instances for task placement or tasks for termination.
+Amazon ECS supports the following task placement strategies:
+  * binpack – Place tasks based on the least available amount of CPU or memory. **This minimizes the number of instances in use**
+  * random – Place tasks randomly
+  * spread – Place tasks evenly based on the specified value

 ## EBS